rwynn/monstache-site/src/config.md

 	Allows you to override the default type that monstache will index documents with.
 Overriding the type is not recommended for Elasticsearch version
 	6.2+.

+	#### pipeline

+	string (default "")

+	The name of an existing Elasticsearch pipeline to index the data with.
+A pipeline is a series of Elasticsearch processors to be executed.
+An Elasticsearch pipeline is one way to transform MongoDB data before indexing.

 ## max-file-size

 int (default `0`)